 Matr Boomie brings people and cultures closer together while respecting the earth and fueling the social and economic standing of underprivileged artisans in India.
 The artisans they work with make many different handicrafts including jewelry, wallets and children's products.
 They model their business after the fair trade principles that include anti-slave and anti-child labor, environmentally friendly processes, fair and living wages, a healthy work environment, gender equality and transparency.

 Quilling Card, rooted in Vietnam, has assembled a team of artisans who are passionate about quilling.
 Quilling is the art of hand rolled, shaped, and glued paper that results in creating a unified, decorative design.
-Quilling Card artisans create greeting cards and other gift items.
+Quilling Card artisans create greeting cards, jewelry, and other gift items.
 Their two fair-trade certified workshops are in Ho Chi Minh City, Vietnam employing over 300 artisans.

 Revy works with an artisan group in Santa Rosa, El Salvador who design and make wallets and belts which come from old, discarded rubber tires.
 In El Salvador tires litter the roadsides and provide a means to breed mosquitoes that carry malaria.
 Removing these tires from the road helps to clean up the environment and give the artisans free materials to make their products.
 The recycled rubber products they design and produce are sturdy and rugged and provide a safe work environment for all of the employees at the workshop.

 WorldFinds' mission is to partner with artisans in India to create positive change, build hope, and design beautiful, sustainable jewelry for a better world.
 Committed to fair trade principles in everything they do, they use fashion and design as a tool to alleviate poverty.
 Since their beginning in 2001 they have been able to employ hundreds of women artisans, offer educational programs for their artisans, send girls to school, improve communities, and expand healthcare initiatives.